quorum1/governance/docs/code-of-conduct.md

 We all have the tools to make good decisions and it is the responsibility of each Quorum1 member to uphold the standards outlined here.

 ### WHERE DO I GO WITH QUESTIONS?
-If you have any questions, concerns, or feedback about this Code, please reach out to the Stewards via team@quorum.one or other available channels.
+If you have any questions, concerns, or feedback about this Code, please reach out to the Stewards via stewards@quorum.one or other available channels.

 ### GOOD FAITH REPORTING AND NON-RETALIATION
 Acting in good faith means that all reports of possible violations of this Code, company policy, or the law are made sincerely and honestly.
 In other words, it does not matter whether your report turns out to be true, but you must make it with the best intentions.